ManageIQ/manageiq-documentation/api/overview/http.md

 </tbody>
 </table>

-There :collection represent specific Appliance entities like services, hosts, vms, etc.
+There, :collection represents specific Appliance entities like services, hosts, vms, etc.

 ## Updating resources

-As shown in the above table, there are a couple of way to update attributes in a resource.
+As shown in the above table, there are a couple of ways to update attributes in a resource.
 These are:

   - Update a resource via the PUT HTTP Method